 Feelings and Motivation

-Our curriculum instills confidence and fosters self-esteem in order to find a meaningful path in a complex and confusing world where self-determination and strong character are needed.
+The goal of education is to instill confidence and fosters self-esteem in order to find a meaningful path in a complex and confusing world where self-determination and strong character are needed.
 Handwork includes knitting, woodworking, sewing, gardening, cooking and general care of their school environment.
 All of these meaningful tasks help to create responsible free individuals who can ultimately contribute to the vitality of their families and communities.

 Our school families come from various religious and cultural backgrounds.
 The curriculum is not based on a particular religious doctrine.
 Rather, it is based on the belief that there is a spiritual dimension to each human being that also requires nurturing.

 The Knowlesville Art & Nature School is run primarily on the volunteer spirit of our team.
-Our head teachers are qualified teachers who are offering their teaching abilities at below market salaries because they are passionate about making a rural school in a natural setting a reality.
-Our specialty teachers come from the local community and include artists, yoga instructors, carpenters and language & culture specialists who very generously give their time and add richness to the classroom on a regular basis.
+Our lead teachers are qualified teachers who are offering their teaching abilities at below market salaries because they are passionate about making a rural school in a natural setting a reality.
+Our specialty teachers come from the school parents and the local community and include artists, yoga instructors, carpenters and language & culture specialists who very generously give their time and add richness to the classroom on a regular basis.
 All this has made it possible to work with families to make tuition affordable for families of diverse economic realities.